CyberusLabs/cyberuskey-widget/README.md

 ### WidgetOptions.geoProvider : <code>GeoProvider</code>
 <p>Provider of a geolocalization. <code>If passed, then geolocalization measurement is taken</code>.
-For a web browser use HTML5GeoProvider.
+For a web browser use <a href="https://github.com/CyberusLabs/cyberuskey-sdk/#html5geoprovider">HTML5GeoProvider</a>.
 Geolocalization measurement can be later use to compare it against the mobile's measurement (if you have set <code>fail_on_geo_mismatch</code>).
 Those measurements can be used also to general improvement of the security.</p>